Ptolemy IV Philopator: Egyptian Revolt and death (206–204 BC)

-Sometime after the end of the Fourth Syrian War, revolts broke out in Egypt itself.
+Sometime after the end of the Fourth Syrian War, the Great Theban Revolt broke out in Egypt itself.
 Fighting took place in the north of the country in the Delta and separately in Upper Egypt, where fighting led to the interruption of building work on the Temple of Horus at Edfu in 207–206 BC.
 The reasons for these revolts are unclear.
 The Hellenistic historian Polybius argued that they were a natural result of Ptolemy IV's decision to arm the Egyptians during the Fourth Syrian War.
 Günther Hölbl argues that the fact that the rebels attacked Egyptian temples suggests that it was "a rebellion of the lower classes inspired by social injustice," that had been exacerbated by the heavy taxation necessary to fund that war.
 In October or November 205 BC, the leader of the southern revolt captured the city of Thebes and had himself crowned Pharaoh, taking the name Horwennefer, rendered in Greek sources as Hugronaphor.
 Despite Ptolemaic efforts to suppress his regime, Horwennefer would retain his independence for nearly twenty years, until finally captured in August 186 BC.

 The revolt meant that Ptolemaic forces were unable to defend southern Egypt from Nubian incursions.
 Probably in 207–06 BC, King Arqamani of Meroe seized control of the Dodecaschoenus.
 A number of the temple building projects that had been undertaken in this region were completed by Arqameni or his successor Adikhalamani.
 In many cases, the work of Ptolemy IV was simply appropriated by erasing his name from inscriptions and replacing it with that of Arqameni.

 In the midst of this conflict, in July or August 204 BC, Ptolemy IV died in unclear circumstances.
 A late source, John of Antioch mentions a fire in the palace.
 Arsinoe III also died at this time.
 According to Justin, she had been divorced and murdered by Ptolemy IV under the influence of his mistress Agathoclea, shortly before his own death.
 According to Polybius, she was murdered by Sosibius.
 After a few days during which Ptolemy IV's death was kept secret, his six-year-old son Ptolemy V, who had been co-regent since 210 BC, was formally proclaimed king with Sosibius and Agathoclea's brother Agathocles as his regents.